Are you looking for a way to get your tech oriented kids outside to play in nature? Then maybe you should give geocaching a try.

 Geocaching is a game played by outdoorsy people all over the world.
 It’s like a high-tech Easter egg hunt, but instead of looking for colorful eggs, you’re looking for cleverly hidden plastic boxes.
-All you really need to play is a computer, good hiking shoes and–most important–a GPS device.
-You might even have one on your smart phone right now.
+All you really need to play is a computer or your smart phone, good hiking shoes and–most important–a GPS device.
+If you’re not ready to go hardcore yet, your phone will do a decent job of finding caches so long as you have good cell service.

 You’ll also need a handful of trinkets to swap with other players!
 (More about that later.)

-Use your computer to access Geocaching.com (the game’s official website) to find a cache to seek.
-Access to the website is free, but a small membership fee will allow you to transfer more data to your GPS–avoiding the need to print out directions to the site.
+Visit Geocaching.com (the game’s official website) to find a cache to seek.
+Access to the website is free, but a small membership fee will give you VIP access like more caches and the option to go paperless (if you’re not already just using your phone).

 Geocaching has been around for years now, so it’s a well established game.
 It seems like most parks around St. Louis have been planted with geocaches waiting to be found!
 The trick for a mom geocacher is to find those caches easy enough for her kids to find and have “treasures” to swap.